 There are many jobs where driving is the work you do.
 These jobs are bus drivers, plumbers, delivery drivers, semi-truck drivers, and many more.
 Your worker's compensation and the employer's insurance should have you covered.

 You're human, and accidents happen.
 If you were on the clock and a car accident happened with you at fault, you should still be able to collect workers' compensation.
 If your employer denies your claim, call our office today.
 We will fight for your rights.

 Yes, your car insurance will likely be affected.
 Before talking to any insurance agent, contact our work-related car accident attorneys today.
 Insurance companies are notorious for only wanting to pay out the minimum required.
 We will aggressively fight to get you the most compensation possible.

 When a work-related car accident occurs, employers and insurers often claim that the worker was not working.
 The injured party may not be entitled to workers’ compensation benefits if they can prove this claim.
 However, if you were running an errand, making a delivery, or doing anything else for your employer, your accident might be covered by workers' compensation.

 Our lawyers have represented people in all types of occupations in job-related car accident cases:

 With extensive experience handling motor vehicle accidents, we are familiar with the complex laws relating to scope-of-duty questions and have achieved numerous seven-figure results in car and truck accidents.

-Questions immediately arose regarding whether he was engaged in the scope of his employment at the time of the accident.
+We recently won a case for a client of ours, a doctor.
+This client had traveled to a city in North Carolina to deliver a speech, and on the way back from a dinner with colleagues, he was rear-ended.
+Questions arose regarding whether he was engaged in the scope of his employment at the time of the accident.
 We successfully argued that all time spent on his trip was related to his employment.
-As a result of our representation our client received both workers' compensation benefits and a settlement from the other driver's insurance company.
+As a result of our representation, our client received both workers’ compensation benefits and a settlement from the other driver’s insurance company.